mitchellhenke/Milwaukee_ZipCode_Alder_Crosswalk/README.md

 psql -d properties -f crosswalks.sql
 ```

-The crosswalk data should now be exported to `crosswalks.csv`!
+The crosswalk data should now be exported to `crosswalk.csv`!